fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 to get pytest and install it.

-Chapter 1.
+Lab 1.
 Getting Started with pytest • 3

 ### Getting pytest